F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-dns/new_stack/readme.md

 ## Introduction

 This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) and Application Security Manager (ASM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
-By virtue of a DNS request made by the client to the DNS provider, traffic will flow to the current BIG-IP VE (cluster) members directly which will then process traffic to the application servers.
+By virtue of a DNS request made by the client to the DNS provider (currently only BIG-IP DNS (formerly BIG-IP GTM) is supported), traffic will flow to the current BIG-IP VE (cluster) members directly which will then process traffic to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 Be sure to see [Scaling Thresholds](#scaling-thresholds) for information on scaling options.

 In this solution, the BIG-IP VEs have the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.